-So, what else do we know about the last episode, including its release date and cast information?
-Take a look at our regularly updated news and releases below:
+So, what else do we know about the last episode?
+Take a look at our regularly updated news and releases below.

 - Read More: Is it time for Doctor Who to embrace the multiverse?